-The juice of the coconut–don’t mix this up with the meat of the coconut which is also delicious although more fatty and like a sweet desert–is a refreshing, thirst-quencher.
-There’s a Thai desert which uses coconut milk, sticky rice and mangos–it’s out of this world!
+The juice of the coconut–don’t mix this up with the meat of the coconut which is also delicious although more fatty and like a sweet dessert–is a refreshing, thirst-quencher.
+There’s a Thai dessert which uses coconut milk, sticky rice and mangos–it’s out of this world!
 I’ll share the recipe with you in a future post; leave me a comment to let me know there’s an interest.

 There are so many more benefits of coconut water.
 For instance, it’s a good source of B-complex vitamins which include niacin, thiamin, riboflavin, pyridoxine, and folates.
 Your body can’t make these vitamins.
 So, for vegans, the B-complex vitamins (mainly B12) must be supplemented since they’re not being consumed through dietary meat or meat-by products.

-The benefits of coconut water are improved digestion due to its bioactive enzymes.
-It contains electrolytes sodium, potassium, magnesium, phosphate, and calcium which are how the benefits of coconut water can help you when you’re suffering from diarrhea.
+Coconut water improves digestion due to its bioactive enzymes.
+It contains electrolytes sodium, potassium, magnesium, phosphate, and calcium which can help you when you’re suffering from diarrhea.

 And if you’re rehydrating after a workout, some studies have shown that one of the strongest benefits of coconut water is that it can rehydrate the body maybe even better than plain water.